kanasanirakesh717-sys/Python_Fundamentals/README.md

 19) age[::2] = [25, 35, 30]
 20) age[::-1] = [455, 30, 25, 35, 30, 25]

-🔹 STRING
+## 🔹 STRING

-Definition:
+**Definition:**
-A String is a combination of Unicode characters enclosed in single or double quotes.
+A string is a combination of Unicode characters enclosed within single or double quotes.
-Immutable — cannot be modified once created.
+It is immutable — once created, it cannot be modified.

-🧠 Example & Built-in Methods
+### 🧠 Example & Built-in Methods
 1) string.capitalize() = "Hello world"
 2) string.upper() = "HELLO WORLD"
 3) string.lower() = "hello world"